alexwlchan/alexwlchan.net/src/_drafts/command-icon.md

 ## Tackling the trigonometry

 *This next section features a walkthrough of the trigonometry involved in drawing these hook shapes.
-It's probably not 100% rigorous, but it's the bit I find most interesting and omitting it entirely would feel like saying ["and then draw the rest of the owl"](https://knowyourmeme.com/memes/how-to-draw-an-owl), but if it's not your cup of tea, you can skip to the pretty pictures.*
+It's not 100% rigorous, but it's the bit I find most interesting and it would feel like cheating if I didn't even try to explain this -- but if trig isn't your cup of tea, you can [skip to the pretty pictures](#pretty-pictures).*

 **Let's start by considering the straight line, up to the loop.**
 This is the part I'm thinking about: